swimlane/atomic-operator/README.md

 ## Features

-* Support local execution of Atomic Red Teams tests on Windows, macOS, and Linux systems
+* Support local and remote execution of Atomic Red Teams tests on Windows, macOS, and Linux systems
 * Can prompt for input arguments but not required
 * Assist with downloading the atomic-red-team repository
-* Running tests can be automated further based on a configuration file
+* Can be automated further based on a configuration file

 ## Getting Started